sebproell/4C/doc/readthedocs/boundaryconditions.rst

 is used to give a surface boundary (and only surface boundaries!) a stiffness and/or viscosity with respect to its displacement.
 For each degree of freedom the stiffness and/or viscosity may be considered or not.
-Also, both stiffness and viscosity may depend on a function defintion.
+Also, both stiffness and viscosity may depend on a function definition.
 The Direction can be given in the global coordinate system or with respect to the surface normal.
 The input looks like this: